Uniforms of the British Army: No. 12: Protective clothing

-No.13: Temperate barrack dress
+No. 13: Temperate barrack dress

-In 2018 it was announced that although Nos 13 and 14 Dress remain an authorised order of dress to be worn on appropriate occasions, Barrack Dress trousers, skirts and short-sleeved shirts were to be withdrawn.
+In 2018 it was announced that although No. 13 and 14 dress remain an authorised order of dress to be worn on appropriate occasions, barrack dress trousers, skirts and short-sleeved shirts were to be withdrawn.
+This does not mean that Corps are authorised to remove No. 13 dress from their Corps order of dress.
+In reality, outside London District, it is mostly worn by officers, for example by Directing Staff at the Royal Military Academy Sandhurst.

-It consists of khaki barrack dress trousers (as issued under the Future Army Dress (FAD) programme) and the standard issued shirt from No.2 dress with a pullover sweater.
+It consists of khaki barrack dress trousers (as issued under the Future Army Dress (FAD) programme) and the standard issued shirt from No. 2 dress with a pullover sweater.
 The stable belt, a wide belt made of tough woven fabric, is often worn.
 The fabric of the belt itself is in regimental colours, either a single colour or striped along its length (the origin of these combinations is often traditional, derived from historic uniform colours and facings, and may coincide with the design of a particular unit's TRF).
 It is traditionally fastened with a set of leather straps and buckles on the wearer's left-hand side (in some units to their front), but may alternatively have a metal locket arrangement, or a plate at the front bearing regimental, or formation insignia.
 The stable belt is worn over the pullover by some Regiments and Corps.

 Some regiments' officers and WOs may wear coloured pullovers in place of the green pattern; the following regimental patterns and colours are authorised: